 Intended learning outcomes

-• establishment of the foundations for ongoing development of experimental work practices and research methods;
+- apply the foundations for ongoing development of experimental work practices and research methods;

-At the completion of the subject students should be able to:
+On completion of this subject students should be able to:

-• demonstrate advanced capacities for imagination, creativity, transformation and interpretation;
+- demonstrate advanced capacities for imagination, creativity, transformation and interpretation;

 - demonstrate practical skills in respect of critical analysis, problem solving, report writing, team work and oral and written communication;

 - demonstrate a flexible and innovative approach to the local, national and international challenges for the professional visual artist in the 21st century;

 - work at various levels, both as an individual and as a team member, in a wide variety of environments;

 - demonstrate an open, independent and inquiring attitude towards contemporary cultural developments and new ideas;

 - understand their relationship with and responsibility to their cultural environment and society.